LMThomaz/LMThomaz/README.md

 ### I'm Leonardo Matheus Thomaz 👨‍🚀!!
 I'm a developer websites, mobile apps and APIs.

 - 🌱 I’m currently learning more about english and digital art.
-- 🥅 2021 Goals: Live coding in Twitch
 - ⚡ Fun fact: I love to run, play games and read books

 ### Connect with me: